Get a Free Quote

 The Short Answer: It Depends, But Not Forever.

 Think of an iron-on patch like a really strong sticker for your fabric.
 The adhesive on the back melts with heat and bonds to the fibers of your garment.
-It’s a fantastic, no-sew solution, but is it permanent?
-Well not exactly!
+It's a fantastic, no-sew solution, but is it permanent?
+Well, not exactly.

 With proper application and care, a high-quality iron-on patch can last for years and dozens of washes.
 However, "permanent" is a strong word.
 Factors like friction, heat, and the fabric you're applying to all play a huge role.
 While they are designed to be a long-lasting fix, they aren't always as invincible as sewing.